 Picking A Deck

 Once you’ve done all that, how do you pick a deck?
-Now, the easiest way is to do this by taking a deck that previously topped a tournament of the same level you’ll be playing at, and playing it with minimal changes.
+The easiest way to do this is by taking a deck that previously topped a tournament of the same level you’ll be playing at, and playing it with minimal changes.

 On the downside, almost everyone will be prepared for your deck.
-We can see this in the Calling Las Vegas, where Chane was by far the most popular Hero, however, the deck the winner- Tyler Horspool was piloting was Prism.
+Some choices might even become bad as a result.
+We can see this in the Calling Las Vegas where Chane was by far the most popular hero.
+However, the deck the winner - Tyler Horspool was piloting was Prism.
 He won the tournament with excellent play and more importantly, crucial tech pieces made to combat a Chane-heavy meta.

 As Prism was a relatively underplayed Hero, few entrees were packing “hate” for the deck.
 It was also very well positioned against most Heroes in the meta, with Katsu as one of its few “bad” matchups.